-- In a small bowl, mix together the olive oil, garlic, salt, rosemary, thyme and black pepper.
+- In a small bowl, mix together the olive oil, salt, pepper, garlic powder, dried rosemary, and ground cumin.

-- Rub the olive oil mixture all over the leg of lamb.
-Place the leg of lamb, flat side down, in a roasting pan on a greased rack.
-Allow to rest on the counter, at room temperature, for 1 hour.
+- Rub the olive oil mixture all over the meat.
+Place the lamb, flat side down and fat cap up, in a rimmed roasting pan on a greased rack.
+Allow it to rest on the counter, at room temperature, for 1 hour.

-- Remove the lamb from the oven, cover loosely with foil and allow to rest for 15 minutes before carving.
-Once you're done carving the lamb, don't discard the tasty bone - use it to make rich, flavorful bone broth.
+- Remove the lamb from the oven, cover it loosely with foil, and allow it to rest for 20 minutes before carving.

 ❤️ Let's connect!
 Follow me on Pinterest, Facebook, TikTok, YouTube, Instagram, or Twitter.